leofds12/leofds12/Vertical accelerations in MATLAB/readme.md

-MATLAB code for calculating vertical accelerations in a three-wheeled vehicle.
+MATLAB codes for calculating vertical accelerations in a three-wheeled vehicle.
+This includes the correct design of the model for the vehicle and its calculations.